 ECCOE Landsat Quarterly Calibration and Validation Reports

 The ECCOE Landsat Cal/Val Team continually monitors the geometric and radiometric performance of active Landsat missions and makes calibration adjustments as needed to maintain data quality at the highest level.
-Results of the analysis are summarized in USGS Open File Reports that will be published quarterly and posted here.
+Results of the analysis are summarized in USGS Open File Reports that will be published quarterly and posted here below.